aoyshi/Machine-Leaning-Basics/probability/density estimation/non-parametric/kernel density estimation/README.md

   * KDE algorithm takes one parameter, bandwidth h, that affects how “smooth” the resulting curve is.
   * The contribution of data point x(i) to the estimate at some point x depends on how apart x(i) and x are.
   * Changing the bandwidth changes the shape of the kernel: a lower bandwidth means only points very close to the current position are given any weight, which leads to the estimate looking squiggly; a higher bandwidth means a shallow kernel where distant points can contribute.
-  * Choosing the right bandwidth is critical:
+  * **Choosing the right bandwidth is critical**:
-    * Undersmoothing: When the bandwidth is 0.1 (very narrow) then the kernel density estimate is said to undersmoothed as the bandwidth is too small: spiky estimates with no smoothing, very hard to interpret
+    * **Undersmoothing**: When the bandwidth is 0.1 (very narrow) then the kernel density estimate is said to undersmoothed as the bandwidth is too small: spiky estimates with no smoothing, very hard to interpret
-    * Oversmoothing: We have chosen a bandwidth that is too large and have obscured most of the structure of the data: flat estimate with few peaks/troughs
+    * **Oversmoothing**: We have chosen a bandwidth that is too large and have obscured most of the structure of the data: flat estimate with few peaks/troughs
-    * Optimal h (univariate):
+    * **Optimal h (univariate)**:
       * 1. Minimum AMISE (Asymptotic Mean Integrated Squared Error)
       * 2. Maximum Likelihood Cross Validation